William of Norwich

 https://en.wikipedia.org/wiki/William_of_Norwich A lot has been written about William of Norwich.
 This Wikipedia article includes a list of books about both him and English medieval antisemitism.

-https://archive.org/details/lifemiraclesofst00thomuoft/page/n11/mode/2up The life and miracles of St. William of Norwich by Thomas of Monmouth
+https://archive.org/details/lifemiraclesofst00thomuoft/page/n11/mode/2up The Life and Miracles of St. William of Norwich by Thomas of Monmouth